Keeley Teton Advisors LLC Purchases Shares of 126,796 Victory Capital Holdings, Inc. (NASDAQ:VCTR)

 The company also recently disclosed a quarterly dividend, which was paid on Monday, December 27th.
 Investors of record on Friday, December 10th were paid a $0.17 dividend.
 This is a positive change from Victory Capital’s previous quarterly dividend of $0.15.
 The ex-dividend date of this dividend was Thursday, December 9th.
 This represents a $0.68 dividend on an annualized basis and a yield of 2.07%.
 Victory Capital’s dividend payout ratio (DPR) is currently 19.10%.

-In related news, Director Crestview Partners Ii Gp, L.P. sold 3,136,231 shares of the firm’s stock in a transaction that occurred on Monday, November 22nd.
-The shares were sold at an average price of $34.00, for a total value of $106,631,854.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Richard M. Demartini acquired 13,500 shares of the firm’s stock in a transaction that occurred on Wednesday, November 24th.
-The stock was purchased at an average cost of $35.30 per share, with a total value of $476,550.00.
-The disclosure for this purchase can be found here.
+In other news, Director Richard M. Demartini bought 13,500 shares of the company’s stock in a transaction on Wednesday, November 24th.
+The shares were bought at an average cost of $35.30 per share, with a total value of $476,550.00.
+The acquisition was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director Crestview Partners Ii Gp, L.P. sold 3,136,231 shares of the company’s stock in a transaction dated Monday, November 22nd.
+The stock was sold at an average price of $34.00, for a total value of $106,631,854.00.
+The disclosure for this sale can be found here.
 Insiders purchased a total of 50,400 shares of company stock valued at $1,754,028 in the last ninety days.
 Company insiders own 10.53% of the company’s stock.

 A number of research firms recently commented on VCTR.
+BMO Capital Markets raised their price objective on shares of Victory Capital from $43.00 to $54.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
 B. Riley raised their price objective on shares of Victory Capital from $41.00 to $50.00 and gave the company a “buy” rating in a research note on Thursday, November 11th.
-Royal Bank of Canada raised their price objective on shares of Victory Capital from $42.00 to $49.00 and gave the company an “outperform” rating in a research note on Tuesday, November 9th.
-BMO Capital Markets raised their price objective on shares of Victory Capital from $43.00 to $54.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
-Finally, Zacks Investment Research upgraded shares of Victory Capital from a “hold” rating to a “buy” rating and set a $39.00 price objective on the stock in a research note on Tuesday, December 14th.
+Zacks Investment Research upgraded shares of Victory Capital from a “hold” rating to a “buy” rating and set a $39.00 price objective on the stock in a research note on Tuesday, December 14th.
+Finally, Royal Bank of Canada lifted their price target on shares of Victory Capital from $42.00 to $49.00 and gave the stock an “outperform” rating in a research report on Tuesday, November 9th.
 One equities research analyst has rated the stock with a sell rating and six have assigned a buy rating to the company.
 According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $41.71.

 Victory Capital Company Profile